Non-native, invasive plants pose a serious threat to the health of our parks. Find out more about the problem and how you can help!

 Most natural communities support a great variety of native plants and animals.
-Such biodiversity is threatened when a few plant species take over and dominate the herbaceous, shrub, and canopy layers of a forest.
+Such biodiversity is threatened when a few plant species take over and dominate the herbaceous, shrub, or canopy layers of a forest.

-A typical non-native invasive (NNI) plant has some or all of the following characteristics:
+A typical non-native, invasive (NNI) plant has some or all of the following characteristics:

 These plants present the most serious threats to natural areas in Montgomery County, including parkland owned and managed by Montgomery Parks:

 In 1999, Montgomery Parks’ Forest Ecologist Carole Bergmann created the Weed Warrior Volunteer Program in response to the non-native, invasive plant problem.
 The goal of the program is to educate citizens in how to identify NNIs and empower them to help Montgomery Parks’ staff to manage them.
 To date, Weed Warrior volunteers have logged more than 91,000 hours of service and have made an incredible contribution to the control of non-native invasive plants in Montgomery County Parks!

 Here are two ways you can get involved: